GungIndi/personal-portofolio-website/docs/kubernetes/k8s-service.md

     app: webserver
   name: webserver
 spec:
+  type: NodePort      # Load Balancer type will only work if cluster is configured to provision one from an external source (e.g. cloud provider)
   ports:
-    - targetPort: 80  # (Optional) Port that the backend expose; default will follow what `port:` specified
+    - protocol: TCP
       port: 80        # Port that the service expose
+      targetPort: 80  # (Optional) Port that the backend expose; default will follow what `port:` specified
       nodePort: 30008 # Port that Node will expose (30000 - 32767); default will assign automatic range that available
   selector:           # (Optional) assign app selector to connect with service
     app: webserver
-  type: NodePort      # assign the type
 ```

 After make the manifest file, we apply the manifest to create the service